kjhass/PublicKB/Control Portal/getting-started-with-white-labeling.md

 ### Customizing Different Logos
 Changes made to logos may take up to 30 minutes to propagate across the site.
 Note the specifications for each logo type.
 You can modify the following:
 * **Control Portal Logo**

   * PNG, GIF, or JPG format only

-  * a maximum of 100 pixels wide by 50 pixels high.
+  * A maximum of 100 pixels wide by 50 pixels high

-  * For best results, make sure the logo is on a transparent background, or that the logo background matches the header background.
+  * For best results, make sure the logo is on a transparent background, or that the logo background matches the header background

 * **Sign in Page Logo**

   * PNG, GIF, or JPG format only

-  * For best results, make sure the logo is on a transparent background, or that the logo background matches the header background.
+  * For best results, make sure the logo is on a transparent background, or that the logo background matches the header background

 * **Shortcut Icon (favicon)**

-  * must be a square ICO (preferred)
+  * Must be a square ICO (preferred)

   * PNG, GIF, or JPG format only

-  * at least 16 pixels by 16 pixels
+  * At least 16 pixels by 16 pixels

   * Use transparency (with ICO or PNG) to let the background show

 * **iPhone/iPad Icon**

- * must be a square PNG or JPG
+  * Must be a square PNG or JPG

- * ideally 152 pixels by 152 pixels
+  * Ideally 152 pixels by 152 pixels

- * Use transparency (with PNG) to let the background show through.
+  * Use transparency (with PNG) to let the background show through

 1. Click **change** for the icon type you want to change.